snakebyte69/Snake-eZ80-RP2350/README.md

     - Realistic Frequency: 140–150 MHz, accounting for minor overhead.

 ** These specifications are being collected from the Data Sheet, Online Resources and Industry Experts.
-They will be refined over time so ensure accuracy, some speeds are hard to pin down and need to be confirmed.
+- They will be refined over time so ensure accuracy, some speeds are hard to pin down and need to be confirmed.
+- VRAM may be 8Mb onboard with each Pico2 or shared SRAM on the mainboard